Classic K, Coolant Change...

 The below procedure can be modified, and the engine run with the fuel tank slightly elevated, especially on the right side.
 If you have a 2-valve K100 or a K75, modify appropriately.

-Drain your K bike's coolant system when it is still a bit warm from the engine having been run.
+Drain your K bike's coolant system when it is still warm from the engine having been run.
 Unfasten the front of engine located water temperature sensor and drain from there for the LT; for RS it is the PLUG.
 Your bike may be different.
-Remove the radiator cap to help the draining.
+Remove the radiator cap to relieve any developing vacuum while draining.
 Inspect the rubber gaskets at the cap carefully ...and if at all doubtful, replace them.
 The earliest caps were not as good, and the rubber gasket didn't stay in position very well, could be squeezed out.
 These gaskets MUST SEAL or the system will give you problems!

-When flushing, you will have to put the fluid in slowly.
-It is also important to put the fresh antifreeze fluid in VERY SLOWLY.
+When flushing, you will have to put the fluid in QUITE SLOWLY.
+It is also important to install the fresh antifreeze fluid in VERY SLOWLY.

-Remove the contents of the overflow tank using something like a turkey baster, not the one in the kitchen!
+Remove the contents of the overflow tank using something like a turkey baster, but not the one in the kitchen!
 I also like to clean and flush that tank if it is grungy.
-You can do it all with the baster; tank remaining in place.
+You can do it all with the baster, tank remaining in place.
 Purchase a baster just for this job, and keep it in the garage ...not the kitchen!
 Flush the baster when you are ready to store it.
 If the baster barrel tip is too large, add a piece of small hose to the tip.

 Inspect both ends and middle of the large hose from the radiator; & check the small hose to the overflow tank.

 If you have a grungy system with built-up deposits, you will have to use a commercial cleaner product in order to obtain the best cooling.
-You need only do this once, as you WILL be using a long-life coolant, forever, as recommended; ..... riiiight?
+You need only do this once, as you WILL be using a proper long-life coolant as recommended; ...correct?
 Flush the system truly thoroughly after using such a product!
-Flush also at least once with the engine quite HOT! ...so the thermostat is positively OPEN.
+Flush also AT LEAST once WITH the engine quite HOT! ...so the thermostat is positively OPEN!

-I do NOT usually purchase 'pre-mixed' coolants, they often cost much more, and you cannot 100% depend on the total formula with SOME brands ....but, Prestone is supposed to eventually, maybe now, sell the LL coolant, properly mixed.
-DOING IT; what follows after the burping & filling:
+I do NOT purchase 'pre-mixed' coolants, they often cost much more, and you cannot 100% depend on the total formula with SOME brands ....but, Prestone is supposed to eventually, maybe now, sell the LL coolant, properly mixed, if you prefer premix.
+Check the percentage listed on the container.

 I use Prestone Extended Life; also called Long Life or Prestone LL, because it is a trustworthy brand.
 I know what the ingredients are; and have had new and used coolant TESTED for the various additives, AND aluminum from the engine, ETC. I change the coolant every 3 to 7 years on my own K1100LT, depending on my usage.
 That coolant does NOT contain silicates NOR nitrates nor borates.
-YOUR change interval should depend on how many short trips, how much total mileage, & TIME since last change.
-I drive my K sidecar rig in the Winter, & the 40% has always worked fine for ME, since my garage is lightly heated, & I do not ride below +20°F. I use the BMW recommended 40% concentration, & 60% DISTILLED water.
+YOUR change interval should depend on how many short trips, how much total mileage, & time since last change.
+I drive my K sidecar rig in the Winter, & the 40% has always worked fine for ME, since my garage is lightly heated, & I do not ride below +20°F. I use the BMW recommended 40% concentration; that is, it is 60% DISTILLED water.
 I do not use common tap water, I believe it simply ages the coolant faster & increases carbonate deposits, which also act like an insulating blanket.
 Because I thoroughly cleaned the cooling system after I purchased the motorcycle, I will likely never have to re-clean it, just change the coolant on a schedule.

 The trick to refilling & proper operation is to be as sure as you can that the system is refilled as much as possible without air bubbles.
 This means dribbling the coolant mixture into the neck VERY slowly; 'burping' the system a number of times by squeezing the hose as you very slowly refill.
 I have found that it helps for the final burping's if the neck is filled to the ledge & the cap FULLY tightened, before the squeezing.
 I then remove the cap & continue refilling until I can't do more filling without the coolant mixture going into the overflow hose.

-Fill the cleaned overflow tank at this point to not quite half-full.
+Fill the cleaned overflow tank to not quite half-full with coolant mixture.
 Do not fill it too high.
-The overflow tank level will shrink some after the engine is run and cooled.
+The overflow tank level will reduce some after the engine is run and cooled.
 In case you did manage to fully fill the engine cooling system, some overflow may come when the cap pressure releases, so you don't want hot coolant to overfill and overflow the overflow tank.
-Just how much the overflow tank level will go down, after a full heating-cooling cycling of the engine, depends on how well you did your job of filling the engine, and condition of the cap rubbers, etc. Even if you were careful, there may be air bubbles someplace in the engine.
-Install the radiator cap, inspecting the rubber seals carefully first.
+Just how much the overflow tank level will typically go down, after a full heating-cooling cycling of the engine, depends on how well you did your job of filling the engine, and condition of the cap rubbers, etc. Even if you were careful, there may be air bubbles someplace in the engine.
+Install the radiator cap, inspecting its two rubber seals carefully ...first.

 12/23/2009: Expand entire article, to include specifics on the alternators, and other suggested modifications during the coolant change.
 Add information on the insulating products.